 Let Etiology Be Your Guide: Pediatric Feeding and Swallowing

-The focus of this course is pediatric feeding and swallowing, focusing on newborns to 18 months of age.
-We will focus on the etiology behind the dysphagia.
+This course will provide information specific to pediatric feeding and swallowing, focusing on newborns to 24 months of age.
+Specific focus will be given to the importance of identifying the etiology behind the dysphagia as this is essential to diagnosis and guiding intervention.
+Specific etiologies will include, cardiac, gastrointestinal, respiratory, neurological, and structural complications.
 Evaluation and treatment in infants with complex medical needs will be discussed.
-Case studies will illustrate the complexities of these infants from NICU to early intervention and outpatient services.
+A case study will illustrate the complexities of these infants from NICU to early intervention and outpatient services.
 Instrumental evaluations will also be reviewed.
-Breakout sessions with opportunities for hands on experience with bottle systems, positioning, and other interventions will offer attendees experience they can immediately implement in their own practice.
+An overview of intervention strategies will be provided.

 At the completion of this conference, attendees will be able to:

 - Describe normal anatomy and physiology of infant and toddler feeding and swallowing.